Karagul/Financial_Dashboard_1/README.md

 This is more a proof-of-concept or prototype rather than an actual, working tool to be used in business environment.
 It is still missing several key features and there are some simplifications in place.
 The latter include:
 * Simplified accounting in general
 * Taxes calculated on monthly basis
-* (As of yet) no general settings for key global values (e.g. tax rates)
+* (As of yet) no general settings for key global values (e.g. tax rates, customers, projects etc.)
-* Lack of data backups
+* Lack of data backups, import/export

 # Key Features
 Current features:
-* Company registration and creation of respective groups and manger account
+* Company registration and creation of respective groups and a manger account
 * Employee and Manager accounts
 * Permissions, access restriction and company-groups
 * Models for documents, companies, customers and various others